Subscribe

 The first thing she did was distribute said recipe to every person she had ever met.
 She said it felt almost better than the day in court.

 Linda’s friend wrote up the recipe and published it on egullet.
 So, it’s all these years later and I’d never gotten around to making this dressing . . . until the other day.
 I had all the ingredients (well, I didn’t have tarragon vinegar, but I used basil vinegar instead).
 You do need to use sturdy lettuce for this salad – the dressing is very thick – in the best sense of the word I tell you it’s kind of like sludge in its viscosity.
 I actually added just a tiny slurp more oil to the blender because I could hardly get it to . . . well, blend.
 Pour it into a container and let it chill overnight.
 Do not use it immediately because the flavor won’t develop until the next day.
 Take the dressing out of the refrigerator at least 20 minutes before you need to use it.
 It’s kind of hard to know how much dressing to use – I start off with a scoop of it (smaller than I think I need) and toss and toss and toss and add more once I taste it.
 You kind of have to mash the lettuce around to get the dressing to spread.
 But it’s worth the effort.
-We like it.
+We liked it.
 I haven’t tried it with low-fat cream cheese . . . might be an idea to see whether it made any difference.
 Anyway, if you try it, think about Linda, who got her revenge!

 Divorce Salad Dressing